-With a Medicare for All system California would establishe a health plan that covers all residents.
+With a Medicare for All system California would establish a health plan that covers all residents.
 The plan replaces all health insurance plans, both public and private.

 The plan is administered by a single State Health Agency with local branches.

-The plan is financed by state health taxes and federal money that now goes to health care, such as Medicare and MediCal.
+The plan is financed by state health taxes and federal money that now goes to health care, such as Medicare, MediCal and Federal subsidies in Obamacare.

-All money earmarked for health care goes into a single state health trust fund.
+All money earmarked for health care would go into a single state health trust fund.

-Consolidation of administration and finance saves billions of dollars.
-Cost of administration drops from 25%-35% of health spending to 3-5%.
+Consolidation of administration and finance would save billions of dollars.
+Cost of administration would drop from 25%-35% of health spending to 3-5%.

-The state becomes the single purchaser of pharmaceuticals and durable medical equipment.
-It uses bulk purchasing power to lower costs up to 50% by purchasing from the Federal Supply Schedule.
-This saves billions.
-The state coordinates capital expenditures.
-This also saves billions.
+The state would become the single purchaser of pharmaceuticals and durable medical equipment.
+It would use its bulk purchasing power to lower costs up to 50% by purchasing from the Federal Supply Schedule.
+This would save billions.
+The state would coordinate capital expenditures.
+This would also save billions.

-The public planning process determines how we spend our health care dollars and controls growth in spending through global health budgets.
+A public planning process would determine how we would spend our health care dollars and it would control growth in spending through global health budgets.

-The health care tax replaces all health insurance premiums, all deductibles and most other out of pocket health expenses, including most co-pays.
+A health care tax would replace all health insurance premiums, all deductibles and most other out of pocket health expenses, including most co-pays.

-When you pay the health tax, the benefits you get are better than any existing health insurance plan and there are no exclusions for “pre-existing conditions” or any other health problems.
-Dental care, mental health parity, long term care, alternative and complementary care, durable medical equipment and full prescription drug coverage are included without co-pays.
+The benefits received with payment of the health tax would exceed those of most all existing private insurance plans.
+There would be no exclusions for “pre-existing conditions” or any other health problems.
+Dental care, mental health parity, long term care, alternative and complementary care, durable medical equipment and full prescription drug coverage would be included without co-pays.

-The health care tax is less than current health insurance premiums for most individuals and for all employers who currently provide health coverage.
+The health care tax would be less than current health insurance premiums for most individuals and for all employers who currently provide health coverage.

-95%-98% of the health care tax goes directly to health care services, whereas only 65%-75% of health insurance premiums go to health care services.
+95%-98% of the health care tax would go directly to health care services, whereas only 75-80% of health insurance premiums currently go toward paying for health care services.

-The health tax is equitably structured so what each person pays is affordable.
-Health insurance premiums bear no relationship to one’s ability to pay.
+The health tax would be equitably structured so what each person pays what is affordable, based upon ability to pay.

-The health tax is less than insurance premiums employers now pay so there is a pool of dollars that unions can negotiate back into wages and other benefits.
+Since the health tax would less than insurance premiums that employers now pay, the difference could provide a pool of dollars that unions could negotiate back into wages and other benefits.

-The health tax is socially responsible: tax proceeds are used to assure that all Californians receive an essential social service.
-Health insurance premiums are socially irresponsible: proceeds are used to assure profitability to one company and an essential service is provided only to those who can afford it.
+The health tax would be socially responsible: tax proceeds would be used to assure that all Californians receive an essential social service.
+Health insurance premiums are socially irresponsible: proceeds are used to assure profitability to the health insurance industry and its shareholders and an essential service is provided only to those who can afford it.

-Californians and their legislators are smart enough to understand that a not-for-profit health care system with a universal risk pool financed by taxes is a more cost effective, stable system than one made up of fragmented risk pools, each burdened with an expensive bureaucracy and profit-sharing requirements.
+Californians and most of their legislators are smart enough to understand that a not-for-profit health care system with a universal risk pool financed by taxes would be a more cost effective, stable system than one made up of fragmented risk pools, each burdened with an expensive bureaucracy and profit-sharing requirements.

-Californians and their legislators are smart enough to understand that the health tax is a good deal, a better deal than insurance premiums.
-The health tax is like the Medicare tax only better: it provides lifelong health care security.
+Californians and most of their legislators are smart enough to understand that the health tax is a good deal, a better deal than insurance premiums.
+The health tax is like the Medicare tax only better: it provides lifelong health care security for all of us.